membase/ns_server/README.markdown

 API. couchbase-cli allows that.
 And you can easily write your own script(s).

-There's ./cluster_connect script that eases cluster configuration for development clusters.
-Ask --help.
+There's `./cluster_connect` script that eases cluster configuration for development clusters.
+Again, ask `--help`.

 Sometimes during debugging/development you want smaller number of vbuckets.
-You can change vbuckets number by setting COUCHBASE_NUM_VBUCKETS environment variable to desired number of vbuckets before creating new couchbase bucket.
+You can change vbuckets number by setting `COUCHBASE_NUM_VBUCKETS` environment variable to desired number of vbuckets before creating new couchbase bucket.

 ### Other tools

 Couchbase ships with a bunch of nice tools.
-Feel free to check
-$REPO/install/bin (or $PREFIX/bin).
-One of notable tools is mbstats.
+Feel free to check `$REPO/install/bin` (or `$PREFIX/bin`).
+One of notable tools is `mbstats`.
 It allows you to query buckets for all kinds of internal stats.

-Another notable tool is couchbase-cli.
-Script is called just couchbase.
+Another notable tool is `couchbase-cli`.

 * * * * *
-Copyright (c) 2012, Couchbase, Inc.
+Copyright (c) 2016, Couchbase, Inc.